 You have to bear in mind that you are lifting a very heavy axe, so let your muscles simulate that you are lifting a very heavy axe.
 Then with this heavy axe high above your head hold your breath a moment, then vigorously breathe through the mouth and swing down with the imaginary axe in a very strong motion as if you were cutting a large tree trunk.
 You will not, of course, come to a stop with the impact of the wood and the axe, so instead let your arms swing right down between your legs, let your arms swing down so that your hands are in a line with your feet.
 You must keep your arms straight, and you must keep your spine straight.
 You should repeat this exercise several times.
 An exercise like this can do only good except in the case of a person who has a weak heart or except for women who have some feminine ailment, if in any doubt consult a good doctor beforehand.

-Physical Exercise 3 - Swimming is the last exercise we should engage upon.
+Physical Exercise 3 — Swimming is the last exercise we should engage upon.
 Swimming uses nearly every muscle in the body and combined with the above exercises, it will improve your health without any artificial stimulants.
-Always swim at a pace and style that suits you, don't go into overtaxing yourself as that just defeats of objective of any exercise.
-Remember that exercises are not a race, there are no prizes for coming first, so always work without your natural pace.
+Always swim at a pace and style that suits you, don't go into overtaxing yourself as that just defeats the objective of any exercising.
+Remember that exercises are not a race, there are no prizes for coming first, so always work within your natural pace.

-Some will say, even stress, that you must feel a burn to gain any benefits from exercising, this is utter rubbish.
+Some will say, even stress, that you must feel a burn to gain any benefits from exercising; this is utter rubbish.
 Because when you do feel this burn it is nature’s way of telling you that you are overdoing things and to stop.
-Exercises are not meant to tire as that defeats the object of exercising.
+Exercises are not meant to tire as that defeats the objective of exercising.

-Also read Diets & Fasting for more information regarding health.
+Also read Diets and Fasting for more information regarding health.